 Expected Longevity of a Condensing Furnace

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Generally speaking, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
-If you don’t schedule routine maintenance, the equipment may not last as long.
+The life span of a condensing furnace depends on the brand, model and other factors.
+In most cases, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
+If you put off scheduled maintenance, the unit may have a significantly shorter life span.

-Usually, condensing furnaces type of system is a lot more efficient than traditional furnaces, as it only consumes the minimum amount of energy necessary to heat your home, which subsequently saves money on your utility bills.
+Generally, condensing furnaces type of system is a lot more efficient than traditional furnaces, as it only consumes the minimum amount of energy required to heat your home, resulting in more savings on your utility bill.

 Do Variable-Speed Furnaces Run All the Time?

-A variable-speed furnace doesn’t run all the time.
-Alternatively, it runs at different speeds depending on the temperature in your Muskogee home as well as the amount of energy it requires to reach that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Alternatively, it runs at different speeds based on the temperature in your Muskogee home as well as the amount of energy it requires to reach that temperature.

-When sufficient energy is needed to maintain your set temperature level, the furnace will shift to a higher speed in order to keep up with demand.
-This allows for more efficient heating in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your desired temperature level, the furnace will shift to a higher speed to handle the demand.
+Doing this will ensure more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces